PedroMagar/MISA-O/README.md

           |---------------------------------|
       rs1 | 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 |
           |---------------------------------|

+## Finals Considerations
+**NEG**:Started with NEG/Negated instructions/behaviour, but was replaced with a more default behaviour (**XOP**) of only affect the next instruction, this change allowed for a better compression and a more stable behaviour, this will also help in a compiler construction.
+**LK**: Link was demoted to be replaced by a more versatile "Load Configuration", now it's possible to enable auto increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.
+**CFG-R**: A way to read the configuration register is under consideration, currently a direct memory map would be the simplest.